 Flowers, Falls & Walls: Dales One Day Photography Workshops

 The Yorkshire Dales are famous for the wonderful display of meadow flowers in June.
 At this time of year we will have the chance of seeing carpets of buttercups and clover, as well as a possibility of catching some other seasonal flowers such as orchids, cranesbill and clover.
 Butterflies and many other insects can be seen amongst the meadows and many breeds of bird are also very active at this time of year.
 We will also visit some of the region’s spectacular waterfalls, characterful old barns and dry stone walls, and picturesque rural villages.

 Photographers of any level are welcome - whether a beginner or with many years experience.
-With a small group size and two tutors, we will have plenty of opportunity to cover everything from the basic skills of landscape and wildlife photography (if required) to more advanced, creative techniques.
-We are there to give you as much help as you would like and you can also take advantage of seeing how two different photographers approach their subject.
+With a small group size, we will have plenty of opportunity to cover everything from the basic skills of landscape and wildlife photography (if required) to more advanced, creative techniques.

 The exact locations we visit will depend on conditions at the time - weather, water levels and flower stages can all vary enormously.
 To give you an idea, though, we are likely to spend our time in a some of the following dales: Swaledale, Wensleydale, Upper Ribblesdale and Upper Wharfedale.
 We will be checking conditions in all of these places before the workshop to ensure you get the best possible experience.

 I am deliberately keeping things flexible at this time because the time that the flowers bloom can vary considerably from year to year and, if there is a prolonged spell with no rain, some waterfalls may be off the agenda.
 Rest assured we will not want for places and subjects to photograph! ;)